pcantrell/swift-evolution/proposals/NNNN-method-keypaths.md

 ```

 Note that these key paths do not provide argument values; they reference _unapplied_ methods, and the value they give is
 a function, not the the value that results from calling the method.
+(See Future Directions section below.)

 Adding this capability not only removes an inconsistency in Swift, but also solves pratical problems involving map/filter
 operations, proxying with key path member lookup, and passing weak method references that do not retain their receiver.